-Once vomiting is established, serotonin antagonist antiemetics are preferred.
+Once vomiting has started, serotonin antagonist antiemetics are preferred.

 To minimize motion sickness, it is recommended that people seek the position in the vehicle least subject to motion, sleep when possible, obtain adequate ventilation, and avoid alcohol and unnecessary food and drink.